 A 40 pound 8 ounce Mackinaw trout was caught by Ken Erickson on Odell Lake in 1984.
 Perhaps you have heard of Odell Lake as the name of an early (really early) video game that was called Odell Lake, made for the Apple II and Commodore 64 back in 1986.
 The game did feature fish, with rainbow, Dolly Varden and Mackinaw trout as well as blueback salmon, whitefish and chub all trying to find food and avoid prey to earn points.
 Unfortunately there does not seem to be a retro app of the game to download!
 The real Odell Lake is about 75 miles southeast of Eugene, OR.

-Another catfish on our list is the flathead catfish that are usually bigger than channel cats but smaller than blues.
+Another catfish on our list is the flathead catfish, which are usually bigger than channel cats but smaller than blues.
 Here is a record breaker that was caught on the popular Snake River.
 A 42 pound flathead was caught by Joshua Kralicek back in 1994.

-The Snake River is a popular place to catch warm water fish like smallmouth bass, channel catfish and crappie.
-According to the Oregon Department of Fish and Wildlife the Hells Canyon Wilderness area is an excellent place to catch summer steelheads.
+The Snake River is a popular place to catch warm water fish such as smallmouth bass, channel catfish and crappie.
+According to the Oregon Department of Fish and Wildlife, the Hells Canyon Wilderness area is an excellent place to catch summer steelheads.
 Sounds like there is quite a variety of fishing options along the Snake.

-Quite a jump in weight to our next fish from a 42 pound catfish to a 68 pound striped bass.
+It’s quite a jump in weight to our next fish — from a 42 pound catfish to a 68 pound striped bass.
 Stripers have horizontal stripes along their long bodies and can get quite large.
 You can find striped bass in freshwater as well as some that live in the sea.

 The biggest trophy fish ever caught in Oregon was the Chinook salmon.
 In fact, it is fitting that it is a salmon, and the biggest of salmon.
 They are sometimes called King salmon due to their size.
 The biggest Chinook ever caught in Oregon was an 83 pounder caught by Ernie St. Claire more than a hundred years ago!
 This record dates back to 1910, making it a 112-year-old record to date.
 His salmon was caught on the same river as the biggest striped bass, on the Umpqua River.

 How does this giant catch compare to the world record Chinook salmon?
-The world record is held by Les Anderson who caught his salmon on the Kenai River in Alaska on May 17, 1985.
-Anderson’s catch was almost a hundred pounds, with an official weight of 97 pounds 4 ounces.
+The world record is held by Les Anderson, who caught his salmon on the Kenai River in Alaska on May 17, 1985.
+Anderson’s catch was almost 100 pounds, with an official weight of 97 pounds 4 ounces.